cryptiumlabs/juvix/doc/Frontend/gen/guide.md

 A module can be imported in two ways.

-Importing a module unqualified via =open=ing them means that every symbol in the module becomes unqualified
+Importing a module unqualified via =open=ing them means that every symbol in the module becomes unqualified.

 A module can be `open`-ed: